YottaDB/YDBDoc/MessageRecovery/errors.rst

 TRIG2NOTRIG
 ------------------

-TRIG2NOTRIG, Sending transaction sequence number xxxx which used triggers to a replicator that does not support triggers.
+TRIG2NOTRIG, Sending transaction sequence number xxxx which used triggers to a replicator that does not support triggers

 MUPIP Warning: The source server encountered a transaction that includes triggers, but its replicating node does not support triggers.
 Unless you are using application level filters to handle this case, your originating instance and replicating instance are no longer consistent.